iamhriturajsaha/CONTACT-MANAGMENT-SYSTEM/README.md

 # 📞 CONTACT MANAGEMENT SYSTEM

-This is a command-line Contact Management System built in Python as part of **Week 1 Tasks** for the `Techplement` repository.
+This is a command-line Contact Management System built in Python as part of **Week 1 Task** for Python Developer Internship at **TECHPLEMENT**

 ## ✅ Features